arghyawning/smai-m24-assignments/references/README.md

-You can us this folder to store the references you have used
+You can use this folder to store the references you have used